 Why Does a Plumbing System Freeze?

-The simple answer to why a plumbing system freezes is: A plumbing system freezes because the water pipes have been exposed to temperatures below the freezing temperature of water which is 32 degrees.
+A plumbing system freezes because the water pipes have been exposed to temperatures below the freezing temperature of water which is 32 degrees.
 Pipes that are exposed to cold weather such as pipes that are located in the basement, or pipes that are outdoors are particularly susceptible to freezing during cold spells.

 Remember this simple fact: Water expands as it freezes.
 That means water contained through vessels like plastic or metal pipes will now feel extreme pressure.
 Even though the pipes might be metal, that still does not mean much, because every pipe under huge pressure can burst and often does if the cold temperature dips enough.